What destinations can we choose from during our sailing class?

 Should I bring snorkel gear?

 Most of the places we visit have wonderful snorkeling.
 We recommend that you bring your own snorkel equipment, including fins.
 You can also rent snorkel equipment at the Red Hook Dive Center located in the same marine where our sailboat is moored.
 340-777-3483.
 The last time I checked it cost $80 to rent snorkel gear for a week.
-We can not accomodate dive tanks on board.
+We cannot accommodate dive tanks on board.

 Do I get my deposit back if I have to cancel a class?
 Do students get their money back if the school has to cancel a class?